AmandaBayless/lixmaps/README.md

-lixmaps
+lixmaps (2014-06 release)
 =======

-This is where I store the lix maps that I create.
+These are the network maps selected for the June 2014 release.